BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/fall_of_the_necromancer.md

 ## THE FOUNDING OF DOL GULDUR

+**PARTICIPANTS**

+**Good:** Woodsmen Chieftain with shield; 12 Woodsmen: 4 with shield, 4 with throwing spear and shield, 4 with bow.

+***Note:** The Woodsmen Chieftain uses the same profile as a Captain of Rohan, the Woodsmen use the same profile as a Warrior of Rohan.*

+**Evil:** The Necromancer of Dol Guldur; 12 Orc Warriors: 4 with shield, 4 with spear, 2 with two-handed weapon, 2 with Orc bow.

 **LAYOUT**

 The board represents the area around Amon Lanc.
 It should be densely covered with trees, rocky outcrops, hedges, and other undergrowth.
 Place a Woodsman's hut in the center of the board.